-7. APPLICATION DATE AND UPDATES
+7. DISCLOSURE AND UPDATES

-This sector policy is applicable from the date of its publication, with exceptions for pre-existing business commitments or opportunities at an advanced stage of negotiation.
+This sector policy is applicable from the date of its publication to all services provided therefrom, with exceptions for preexisting business commitments or opportunities at an advanced stage of negotiation.

 This sector policy may evolve in time, in accordance with legislative or regulatory evolutions and as a result of the discussions between the Group and its various stakeholders.
 Therefore, the Group reserves the right to modify this sector policy at any time.
 Updated versions will be posted on the Group's website, where the E&S general principles and the E&S transversal statements and other sector policies are also available.